-Additional modelling has been carried out to account for the impact of climate change on surface water flood risk in the SFRA study area.
-The Environment Agency 2016 climate change guidance shows that increases in the peak rainfall intensity in small and urban catchments should be considered when preparing FRAs.
-The recommended uplifts for the central and upper end allowances are 20% and 40% respectively.
+Modelling has been carried out to account for the impact of climate change on surface water flood risk in the SFRA study area.
+The Environment Agency 2022climate change guidance shows that increases in the peak rainfall intensity in small and urban catchments should be considered when preparing FRAs.
+The recommended uplifts for the Mole Management Catchment central and upper end allowances are 25% and 40% respectively for the 2080s epoch.
+This is a slight alteration from the 2016 climate change guidance which defined a 20% and 40% uplift for the central and upper end allowances respectively.
+It should be noted that the modelling and mapping for surface water flooding with climate change allowances have not been updated in the 2023 version of this SFRA due to the upper end allowance uplifts remaining the same.

-Therefore, the peak rainfall intensities for the RoFSW 1% AEP event have been uplifted by 20% and 40% to assess the impact of climate change on surface water flood risk in the SFRA study area.
+The peak rainfall intensities for the RoFSW 1% AEP event have been uplifted by 20% and 40% to assess the impact of climate change on surface water flood risk in the SFRA study area.
+It is recommended that users take a conservative approach and consider the upper end climate change allowance only from the surface water flood risk mapping with climate change uplifts due to the lack of available modelling for the central climate change allowance.